bxz9200/CLPA/README.md

 Please refer to the official repository of BigGAN if you want to play with different training settings or try different parameters.

 # Useful links
-Training BigGAN from scratch is time consuming, you can download a pre-trained BigGAN model from the official repository of BigGAN at:
+Training BigGAN from scratch is time-consuming.
+You can download a pre-trained BigGAN model from the official repository of BigGAN at:

 https://github.com/ajbrock/BigGAN-PyTorch

-In our paper, we also used the pretrained BigGAN model (138k G iters) for the ImageNet experiments.
+In our paper, we also used the pre-trained BigGAN model (138k G iters) for the ImageNet experiments.

 # To Do List
 - We will add codes for CIFAR10 experiments soon.

 # Acknowledgements
-This work is partially supported by the National Science Foundation award 2047384.
+This work is partially supported by the National Science Foundation Award 2047384.

 # Citation